 The University adopts a 4-year curriculum for all bachelor's degree programmes.
-Since the Minor Programme was introduced in 2017/18, the Undergraduate Curriculum Structure has been refined to allow higher flexibility and to accommodate the curriculum structure of all existing undergraduate programmes for all existing and new students.
+Since the Minor Programme was introduced in 2017/18, the Undergraduate Curriculum Structure has been refined to allow higher flexibility and to accommodate the curriculum structure of all existing undergraduate programmes for all existing and prospective students.

-The Refined Undergraduate Curriculum Structure comprises 3 components, namely Major Studies, Common Core Curriculum and Free Electives.
+The Undergraduate Curriculum Structure comprises 3 components, namely Major Studies, Common Core Curriculum and Free Electives.
 The total number of modules required for graduation varies across individual programmes.
-Apart from the Major studies, students are required to take at least 15 modules under the Common Core Curriculum, on General Education, Languages, Quantitative Methods and Information Technology skills.
+Apart from the Major studies, students are required to take 16 - 17 modules under the Common Core Curriculum, on General Education, Languages, Quantitative Methods and IT Skills.